maralorn/nix-output-monitor/README.md

 Terminal clearing and reprinting is brittle.
 It might fail with your terminal or terminal width.
 This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".

+The formatting code is a mess and has no tests, so feel free to tell me about any corner cases where it breaks.

+*The output will only refresh, when nix prints a new line.* This mean the timer will feel laggy.
+But in a sense it isn‘t.
+Actually nom seems to be quite efficient.

 ## Strengths

 nom ignores any output it doesn‘t recognize and will always print out everything it receives so you can never loose information. (besides coloring of nix output).